 In today’s uncertain times, building your local search presence should be your number one priority to attract nearby customers to your business and drive more sales.
 Fifty percent of users visit a store within a day after seeing the business on local search.
 Nearly 80 percent of local searches result in conversions.

-Today, we’ll dive into the details around the Google 3 pack.
+Today, we’ll dive into the details around the Google Local pack.
 We’ll aim to answer the following questions:

 ⇾ Does ranking in the Google three pack affect local SEO?

-⇾ How do you optimize your business to appear in the Google three pack?
+⇾ How do you optimize your business to appear in the Google local pack?

 The Google Local 3 Pack is Google’s way of displaying the top three results for local searches.
 When you search for a local business, Google generates a list of possible businesses that match your query and location.
 For instance, if you search for “dentists near me” or “dentists [location],” you get a result showing the top three dentists in your area.